ahaywood/Web-Interactivity-and-Engagement/chapter-1/index.md

 #### a.
 Using Your Host to Help you Install WordPress

 The easiest way to get started with WordPress is to use a feature on your host for installing WordPress.
-Most hosts feature a “One Click Install” feature for WordPress.
+Most hosts feature a "One Click Install" feature for WordPress.

 I highly suggest you go this route with installing WordPress since it allows you to focus more on the template design and the conceptual level of this course and not get down in the weeds of system administration.

-Consult your host’s documentation for any help you may need for installing WordPress with this process.
+Consult your host's documentation for any help you may need for installing WordPress with this process.

 #### b.
 Installing WordPress on your own

 If you are an ambitious person and want to know WordPress from the bottom up, maybe installing WordPress manually is the way to go.
 The process is by no means difficult, but for purposes of this course this task is irrelevant.

-Details for how to install WordPress manually are clearly outline on the “Installing WordPress” in the Codex here: [https://codex.wordpress.org/Installing_WordPress](https://codex.wordpress.org/Installing_WordPress)
+Details for how to install WordPress manually are clearly outline on the "Installing WordPress" in the Codex here: [https://codex.wordpress.org/Installing_WordPress](https://codex.wordpress.org/Installing_WordPress)

 ## <a name="walkthrough-wordpress">Walkthrough of WordPress</a>